 2018 was quite a year for WWE—for both good and bad.
 But this article is focusing on PPVs and this was a year for big shakeups in that department too.
 For one, WWE ended the tradition of each brand having their own PPV.
 This was a move I do not agree with.
 Raw and Smackdown having their own shows was good because it gave them wiggle room to let their stars shine.
 With dual-branded shows, the mid-carders had to jockey for position.
 Shows bloated up to FOUR HOURS, which may also be why WWE had to deal with rowdier crowds than ever.
-Plus the booking staff hammered in the message that Smackdown is a B-show.
+Plus the booking staff hammered in the message that Smackdown was a B-show.
 Very few Smackdown matches headlined any PPVs, even with an absentee Universal Champion.
 And that also meant few shows were headlined by World or Universal Title matches.
 Not a good look for what are supposed to be top titles.
 I just wanted to address that elephant in the room so I don’t have to repeat these gripes every time they come up.

 There was a lot of good and a lot of bad.
 And here’s a ranking of every show from best to worst.